aledivu/terraforming-opsman-securely/README.md

 Note: This is not an exhaustive list of resources created, this will vary depending of your arguments and what you're deploying.

-This is to tighten the security of the original [terraform scripts][terraform scripts][https://github.com/pivotal-cf/terraforming-aws] in two ways:
+This is to tighten the security of the original [terraform scripts][https://github.com/pivotal-cf/terraforming-aws] in two ways:
-- Enabling terraform scripts to use EC2 Roles instead of IAM Users [modified parts][https://github.com/aledivu/terraforming-opsman-securely/README.md#ec2-roles-instead-of-iam-users]
+- Enabling terraform scripts to use EC2 Roles instead of IAM Users [modified parts][https://github.com/aledivu/terraforming-opsman-securely#ec2-roles-instead-of-iam-users]
-- Deploying OpsMan in a private subnet[modified parts][https://github.com/aledivu/terraforming-opsman-securely/README.md#opsman-in-private-subnet].
+- Deploying OpsMan in a private subnet [modified parts][https://github.com/aledivu/terraforming-opsman-securely#opsman-in-private-subnet].

 ## Prerequisites